hnaji-el/notes/React/react_notes_3.md

 # React.useState() Hook

   - React.useState() hook lets us “hook into” the component instance, getting and setting state from the instance.
+  - Parameter: `initial value` or `initializer function`.
+    - initial value: JavaScript value (number, string, boolean, object, array, etc.).
+      - pay attention to pass a function call, because it will be called on every single render.
+    - initializer function: React will call it on the very first render to calculate the initial value.

 # React.useId() Hook

   - React.useId() hook lets us “hook into” the component instance, getting the unique id for every component instance.

 # React.useRef() Hook

   - It creates a ref object containing a current property. ({ current: undefined })
   - The ref object is like a box, We can store whatever we want in this box: DOM nodes, numbers, arrays, objects, functions, etc. But the primary use case for refs is to store DOM nodes.
   - The ref attribute can be either a ref object or a function.